radin-ayu/agenticai/website/index.markdown

 ## Agenda

-We will guide you through:
+We will take you on the journey from understanding to implementation with real-world enterprise use cases:

 - **Core Concepts of Agentic AI**
     Gain a deep understanding of the foundational principles driving Agentic AI.